More Indigenous communities are taking the lead in oil & gas

 Indigenous communities involved in the resource sector have gained significantly more influence and benefits over the past 20 years, according to the Macdonald-Laurier Institute (MLI).

-“The trend in recent years has evolved towards nations asserting themselves as partners, owners and shareholders in resource development,” MLI fellow Heather Exner-Pirot wrote in a May 2021 report.
+“The trend in recent years has evolved towards nations asserting themselves as partners, owners and shareholders in resource development,” said MLI fellow Heather Exner-Pirot.

 “This is often the most consequential way through which they can achieve economic self-determination and real leverage in how projects proceed, including having a more direct say in the environmental provisions of projects.”